theRealAph/ScopeLocals/README.md

 ## Rationale

 The need for scope locals arose originally from Project Loom.
-Loom enables a new style of Java programming, where Threads are not a scarce resource to be carefully managed by thread pools but are much more abundant, limited only by memory.
-If we are to be able to create large numbers of threads &mdash; potentially millions &mdash; we'll need to make sure that all of the per-thread structures scale well.
+Loom enables a new style of Java programming, where threads are not a scarce resource to be carefully managed by thread pools but are much more abundant, limited only by memory.
+To allow us to create large numbers of threads &mdash; potentially millions &mdash; we'll need to make all of the per-thread structures scale well.

 ThreadLocals, and in particular inheritable thread locals, are a pain point in the design of Loom.
 Today, when a new Thread instance is